eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     == Controller Setup <controller-setup>

-    The data points from the sensors that it needs to manage are the following:
+    The data points from the sensors that the controller needs to manage are the following:

     - #link(<dht22>)[Temperature]
     - #link(<dht22>)[Humidity]